rackerlabs/technical-blog/_posts/2020-04-20-get-ready-to-conga-three-new-solutions-that-build-on-the-salesforce-platform.md

 ---
 layout: post
-title: "Get ready to Conga: 3 new solutions that build on the Salesforce platform"
+title: "Get ready to Conga: three new solutions that build on the Salesforce platform"
 date: 2020-04-20 00:00
 comments: true
 author: Tatiana Cooke